 This led into Citizen's Band Radio and introduction to mobile and portable operations with a group of radio enthusiasts.
 CB is given a lot of bad press by the Radio Amateur community, most of which is unfounded.
 I learnt the basics of configuring a station, antenna theory, SWR and power measurements, interference tracing and mic craft.
 I built a static mobile helical wound antenna and also met some good friends through the CB network, some of which have subsequently also become full licence holders.
 Not all CB operators have a 400w Zetagi "burner" or an SSB set, unfortunately in some Radio Amateur's minds, they all do.
-I did have some DX with confirmed QSO's with Pudsey in the UK, France and Germany with 4w FM, although these lift's were rare.
+I did have some FM DX with confirmed QSO's with Pudsey in the UK, France, Russia and Germany with 4w FM, although these lift's were rare.

-I started Amateur Radio as a Hobby in 1995 when I passed my RAE with the help of an evening class at Wadebridge College run by Geoff Sharples, but did not licence as M1VPN until October 2003, when I had finished university and was living somewhere I could have some permanent antenna's.
+I started Amateur Radio as a Hobby in 1995 when I passed my RAE with the help of an evening class at Wadebridge College in North Cornwall, run by Geoff Sharples, but did not licence as M1VPN until October 2003, when I had finished university and was living somewhere I could have some permanent antenna's.
 My main transmission mode was phone (voice) to start with, although I attempted to learn Morse with G3AQM (SK).
 In 2003, the sunspot cycle was in full swing and had some good QSO's whilst only running a Solarcon A-99 for 10-20m using the FC-20 Tuner on the FT-847.

-M1VPN/P at G/SC005 SOTA Summit
+M1VPN/P at G/SC005 Selworthy Beacon SOTA Summit (2004)

 (Yaesu FT-857/SOTA beam)